 This was a difficult week, anxiety-wise.
 My hyperacusis has been largely flaring, which has lent my surroundings a rough-edged, screaming feel—perhaps not the best environment in which to create, nor even to exist in peace.
 I feel raw.
 And so, I had an enormous craving to write a poem today that was not flashing lights and gunshots in the distance—but something soft.
 Lovely and loving.
 I hope I have fulfilled that.

-There are better things coming next week - we are unveiling Half Mystic's new website + welcoming staff members + making other announcements, all of which I am so very excited to share on the blog.
-And also, journal publications galore.
+There are better things coming next week—we are unveiling Half Mystic's new website & welcoming staff members & making other announcements, all of which I am so very excited to share on the blog.
+Also, journal publications galore.
 It is all well.

 But for now, all of these exciting-yet-exhausting things will wait.
 Here is a poem with a quiet voice.
 I hope that it soothes your week, if you too have had a rough one.
 And I hope that you enjoy it, as ever.

 Your hands on my hands, not out of obligation.

 The world which is warm in the way of things